An Experiment in Survey Skew and Bias| Romain - 24/03/2020

 Pyridoxine vs. Vitamin B6

-And to think... we revealed to 1,600 panellists that they actually eat all of these substances in their cereal for breakfast!
+And to think... many of our 1600 participants were not aware that they eat all of these substances in their cereal each morning!

 AVOID: Double negatives

 ‘On the whole, French people are interested in politics’ vs. ‘On the whole, it would be incorrect to say that French people are not interested in politics’.